drvnprgrmr/drvnprgrmr/README.md

 **Here's a quick summary about me**:

 - 💡 Fun fact: I'm a part of the first graduating set at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently learning Node.js, and Python.
-- 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m looking to collaborate on open source projects, hardware projects and hackathons.
 - 💼 Job interests: Software Engineer, Backend Developer.
 - 📫 You can contact me by emailing ekunweibukun159357@gmail.com.